churslic/rshell/README.md

    http://github.com/churslic/rshell.git
    Or download the zip.

-2. Type in "make" (Executables will be in the bin folder)
+2. Type in "make" (Executables will be in the bin folder).

+Alternatively, you may type make and then the executable you wish to use.

 *Bugs/Limitations/Issues*